Operating Expense Examples

-- Printing & Stationary: This is a routine exp incurred on a daily basis in the office premises on printing of documents etc.
+- Printing & Stationery: This is a routine exp incurred daily in the office premises on printing of documents etc.

 - Property Taxes: It refers to expenses paid to the authorities for owning the property and using it for commercial use.

-- Direct Material Cost: It refers to the purchases of direct materials required to make the product and finally sell the same to the end user.
-Since its a direct major cost in the product, it is unavoidable and has to be paid on an ongoing basis.
+- Direct Material Cost: It refers to the purchases of direct materials required to make the product and finally sell the same to the end-user.
+Since its a significant direct cost in the product, the company cannot avoid it.
+It has to be paid on an ongoing basis.

 Sales & Marketing Expenses (OPEX)n

-It refers to the expenses incurred in order to generate business for the company and to expand its existing operations.
+It refers to the expenses incurred to generate business for the company and to expand its existing operations.
 It includes the following :

 - Advertising Cost: Cost incurred to market the company’s product on social media or tv channels.
-Its an operating cost for the company to stay in business and compete with the peer groups efficiently.
+It is an operating cost for the company to stay in business and compete with the peer groups efficiently.

 - Entertainment Cost: Cost incurred for the welfare of the employees to keep them entertained;

 - Travel Cost: Cost incurred to travel from one place to another for the top executives of the company with regard to the business requirements.

 - Conveyance: It refers to the reimbursement paid to the staff for day to day office travel.